Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 A mobile testing facility at Depot Park — 119 Center St., Santa Cruz — now has expanded hours from 7 a.m. to 7 p.m., Monday through Friday.
 Appointments can be made through LHI.

-The San Lorenzo Valley mobile testing site will return to Mountain Community Resources, 6134 Highway 9 in Felton.
+The San Lorenzo Valley mobile testing site has returned to Mountain Community Resources, 6134 Highway 9 in Felton.
 The site is open from 10 a.m. to 6 p.m.
 Friday through Tuesday; appointments can be made through LHI.

 The Santa Cruz County Office of Education is also sponsoring drive-through testing for students, parents and guardians and school staff Monday through Saturday, no appointment necessary, at: